corumj/aap_eda_workshop/README.md

   - VS Code
     - Red Hat Ansible extension
   - ansible-core 2.14+
-  - ansible-builder 3.1.0 or greater or pull a prebuild Decision Env
+  - ansible-builder 3.1.0 or greater or pull a prebuilt Decision Env (only needed for k8s exercises, not done yet)
   - rulebook-server, ~~EDA Controller~~, or AAP 2.5 w/ access to Automation Decisions